KSundstrom/KSundstrom.github.io/cmdline_course.md

 Processes

 Each time we run a command on the command line, or execute a program, a new process is started in our operating system.
 The following video talks about the basics of processes, and process management in the command line.

-Commands introduced in this video: top, &, fg, CTRL+Z, ps, kill
+top, &, fg, CTRL+Z, ps, kill

-Processes Basics:
+Processes Basics

-The following tutorials give some basic idea about what processes are.

 Remote servers

 It is becoming more and more common to work on remote servers which provide us much better computational resources (ie. GPUs) and memory space than our personal computers can hope to match.
 In this video, we will see the basics of how we can connect and work on such a remote server, as well as how we can transfer files to and from such a server.

-Commands introduced in this video: ssh, scp
+ssh, scp

 We use the ssh command for connecting to remote servers, and scp for copying files to/from servers.

 If you have questions about how to set up the .ssh/config file, you can find more information here

 Some useful scp tips: (eg. How to send/receive multiple files at once, How to send/receive all files of a certain type, etc)

-At the end of this week, please make sure:
 * You are able to copy, move and delete a directory.
 * You have visited the root directory of your system.
 * You know how to compress a file and a directory using gzip and tar.